csc-training/geocomputing/gdal/readme.md

 ## Serial batch job

-We will use Puhti web interface simple file editor for editing the files in this exercise.
+We will use Roihu web interface simple file editor for editing the files in this exercise.

-* Open another tab in your web browser to [Puhti web interface](https://puhti.csc.fi).
+* Open another tab in your web browser to [Roihu web interface](https://roihu.csc.fi).
 * Open Files -> `/scratch/project_20xxxx`
 * Open folders: `students` -> `cscusername` -> `geocomputing` -> `gdal`